For those who suffer from low back pain, or any type of back pain to be honest, it might seem as if life is passing you by.

 Some of the best natural remedies for back pain and inflammation include:

 If you are in serious pain, don’t wait to see your doctor or chiropractor.
-At Better Health Chiropractic & Physical Rehab, we offer same day appointments at our clinics in Anchorage, Juneau, and Wasilla.
+At Better Health Chiropractic & Physical Rehab, we offer a free 1-hour massage certificate at our clinics in Anchorage, Juneau, and Wasilla.

 Heat and ice therapy work wonders when you have back pain for two different reasons.
 Ice will reduce swelling and limit inflammation.
 Heat will relax the muscles and bring healing nutrients to damaged tissues through improved circulation.